lorenz0leoncin1/Using-Langevin-Monte-Carlo-to-Generate-Gaze-Trajectories/README.md

 The algorithm simulates gaze trajectories on an image using a potential map derived from saliency maps.
 The simulated trajectories are compared with human scanpaths using metrics like ScanMatch (SM) and MultiMatch (MM) to calculate performance.
 Description of Modules:

-    evaluation_pipeline_N(n, algorithm, gamma): Runs the evaluation on N simulated scanpaths for each image in the validation set.
-It calculates the performance using MM and SM metrics. run_algorithm(input_dir, output_dir, task, name, algorithm, gamma): Runs the chosen algorithm on a single image, simulates the gaze trajectory, and returns the fixations. saliency_to_potential.py: Transforms saliency maps into potential maps to guide Langevin algorithms. zs_clip_seg.py: Generates saliency maps using the CLIPSeg model.
+    evaluation_pipeline_N(n, algorithm, gamma) # Runs the evaluation on N simulated scanpaths for each image in the validation set.
+It calculates the performance using MM and SM metrics. run_algorithm(input_dir, output_dir, task, name, algorithm, gamma) # Runs the chosen algorithm on a single image, simulates the gaze trajectory, and returns the fixations. saliency_to_potential.py # Transforms saliency maps into potential maps to guide Langevin algorithms. zs_clip_seg.py # Generates saliency maps using the CLIPSeg model.